 With Bar or Bat Mitzvah Insurance, you can get lost in the whirlwind of dancing the hora without worrying about the financial repercussions of an accident.
-Leave your email and we’ll notify you when Thimble’s Bar and Bat Mitzvah Insurance is available in your area.
+Click “Get a Quote” here or on the Thimble app and get covered in minutes, so you can get back to the party.
+Mazel Tov!

 What if I only need insurance for 1 day?

 If you only need insurance for one day, Thimble has you covered.
-We offer Bar and Bat Mitzvah event insurance from an hour up to two weeks.
+We offer Bar and Bat Mitzvah event insurance from an hour up to a week.
 This gives you plenty of time to cover the event as well as set-up and breakdown, as well as sending home family who are staying late.